The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 3) Kampong Ayer

-While its glory days have past (most of its population has shifted to the land side), Kampong Ayer maintains its local charm and is still easily accessible.
+While its glory days have past (most of its population has shifted to the land side of BSB), Kampong Ayer maintains its local charm and is still easily accessible.
 In fact, a visit to Brunei would be incomplete without exploring the village for at least an hour.
 If you enjoy unique, once-in-a-lifetime experiences, consider staying in Kampong Ayer during your visit.
-Search “Kampong Ayer” on Agoda or Airbnb to see a few options.
+Search “Kampong Ayer” on Agoda to see a few options.
 To read more about Kampong Ayer, click here.

 Kampong Ayer is the world’s largest water village